-On this exclusive 12-day exploratory trip, dive some of the most remote reefs in the world in Cosmoledo and Astove, located 700 miles south of the main island of Mahe in the Seychelles.
+On this exclusive 12-day exploratory trip, dive some of the most remote reefs in the world in Cosmoledo, Astove and Alphonse, located 700 miles south of the main island of Mahe in the Seychelles.
 With wild, uninhabited islands and virtually virgin waters, this is a real Jacques Cousteau experience.

 Your direct overnight international flight departs from London for Mahe in the evening.
 The flight takes 10 hours, more than ample time to power through your favourite box set.